appscode/blog/content/post/kubedb-v2023.12.21/index.md

 - vertical-scaling
 ---

 We are pleased to announce the release of [KubeDB v2023.12.21](https://kubedb.com/docs/v2023.12.21/setup/).
 This release was mainly focused on improving the kubedb-autoscaler feature.
-We also made changes to our grafana dashboards.
+We also made changes to our Grafana dashboards.
 This post lists all the changes done in this release since the last release.
 Find the detailed changelogs [HERE](https://github.com/kubedb/CHANGELOG/blob/master/releases/v2023.12.21/README.md).
 Let’s see the changes done in this release.

 ## Improving KubeDB Autoscaler